yhzyhzyhz/DJI_SDC_ReverseEngineer/README.md

 Byte 6 7 is sequence number: This 16 bits little endian number seems only growing.
 It may skip a number but only increasing. start from 0x0001 on power unit power on.
 The Tx and Rx frame seems have the same sequence number to indicate this is the reply of which frame.

-Byte 8 is Direction: so far only two possible observed:
+Byte 8 is Direction: so far only 3 possible observed:

     0x40 is a frame sent from power unit

-    0x80 is a frame sent to the power unit
+    0x80 is a frame sent to the power unit\

+    0x00 only observed on few cases, seems to be a boardcast type of message

 Byte 9 is 0x00 on initial handshake and 0x5A there after.

 Then the payload bytes here. variable length.